metadimensions/nation3-aragon/README.md

-# Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project is a governance plugin created for Aragon OSx - that will enable the Nation3 DAO to use on-chain governance with its citizen NFT passports (ERC-721).

 Try running some of the following tasks: